EasyEngine/docs/_handbook/wordpress-vip.md

 <!-- /wp:code -->

 <!-- wp:paragraph -->
-<p>Above command also has a shorthand version where you can pass <code>github-org-name/repo-name</code>&nbsp;directly.
+<p>Above command also has a shorthand version where you can pass <code>github-org-name/repo-name</code> directly.
 This automatically uses SSH based URL.</p>
 <!-- /wp:paragraph -->

 <!-- wp:code -->